Evans-Wanguba/kcb-bank-buni-api/README.md

-# Sage Evolution Freedom API
+# KCB Bank Buni API

-This is a PHP package for Sage Evolution Freedom web service integration.
+This is a PHP package for KCB Bank Buni web service integration.
 The API is a set of generic Accounting functions that is designed to cater for a wide-ranging of functions that allows a merchant to have access to the Sage Evolution system.

 ## Installation